Noratrieb/blog/content/posts/box-is-a-unique-type.md

 In the code example above, we get a nice little hint where the tag was created.
 When we created a reference (that was then coerced into a raw pointer) from our box, it got a new tag called `<3314>`.
-Then, when we moved the box into the function, something happened: The tag was invalidated and popped off the borrow stack.
+Then, when we moved the box into the function, something happened: The tag was popped off the borrow stack and therefore invalidated.
 That's because box invalidates all tags when it's moved.
-The tag was popped off the borrow stack and we tried to read from it anyways - undefined behaviour happened!
+The tag was popped off the borrow stack and we tried to read with it anyways - undefined behaviour happened!

 And that's how our code wasn't a miscompilation, but undefined behaviour.
 Quite surprising, isn't it?